Homemade Thin Mints (Vegan, Gluten Free)

 - In a microwave-safe bowl, melt the chocolate chips and coconut oil in 30-second increments, stirring in between until smooth.
 Once melted, stir in the peppermint extract.

 - Using a fork, dip each cookie into the melted chocolate, ensuring they are fully coated.
 Place them on a parchment-lined tray and refrigerate or freeze for 15-20 minutes until the chocolate hardens.
 If you have extra melted chocolate, drizzle it on top for a decorative touch.
 Once the chocolate has set, dig in!
+Store in an airtight container in the fridge for up to a week, or in the freezer for longer (IYKYK).

 Video